DM3YAB/DualBatterySolarCharger/Documentation/SystemArchitecture.md

 Battery capacity must also be considered so that the charge requirements of differently sized battery banks can be compared meaningfully.

-> **Development status:** The final capacity- and battery-state-dependent allocation algorithm is still under development.
+> **Development status:** The final capacity- and battery-state-dependent SolarShare allocation algorithm is still under development.

-## 9. 12 V Battery Support Mode
+## 10. 12 V Battery Support Mode

 Battery Support is intentionally separate from SolarShare.